rodrigosetti/biotopia/README.md

   * (0, 1)
   * (0, 1)

-Note that, the bigger the coefficient, faster will be the movement of the creature in that dimension, because it will less often stand still.
-Also, for a creature to have perfect diagonal movement, it will have to have equal absolute values of the horizontal and vertical coefficients.
-Finally, creatures that have the coefficients equal to (0,0) will never move (that's a bad thing, because it wont eat and reproduce - leading quickly to death).
+Note that, the bigger the coefficient, the faster will be the movement of the creature in that dimension, because it'll less often stand still.
+Also, for a creature to have perfect diagonal movement, it must have equal absolute values of the horizontal and vertical coefficients.
+Finally, creatures that have the coefficients equals to (0,0) will never move (that's a bad thing, because it won't eat and reproduce - leading quickly to death).

 ### Eating